 The inside of kitchen cupboards can be a tell-tale sign as well – since the air in kitchens is often more humid and cupboards are closed with little air movement, condensation can form on the walls in the back of cupboards.
 Whether or not you have indentified an ice damming problem, this is an indication that you have a thermal bridging problem.

-- Air leakage through ceilings is another common problem as a lot of heat is transported by air.
+- Air leakage through walls: through ceilings is another common problem as a lot of heat is transported by air.
 This warms the attic and causes that same melting to occur.

 - Ventilation equipment such as furnaces, duct work and air conditioning are rarely seen in attics anymore, but if you have such equipment up there it is likely contributing to ice damming.
 In addition to that, you are probably adding 25% to your operational costs by having air handling equipment in what is seasonally the coldest and hottest part of the house.

 - Pot lights: they are not so much a problem due to the heat they generate, but they are very hard to seal.
 And worse than other air leaks, as it passes by the bulbs, this heated air magnifies the problem.

 - Snow: this may be hard to wrap your head around, but snow has an R value of between 1 and 2 depending on density.
 When there is a significant amount of snow on a roof it insulates the attic and warms the air inside the attic, causing snow to melt.
 Ice doesn't form directly on the roof surface; the water is absorbed into the layer of snow, turning it into ice.
 So water can easily run down underneath to the cooler point of the roof where an ice dam will form.

 - Sun and wind: wind will blow snow off a roof, most noticeably at the ridge, and when roofing materials are exposed to the sun they warm up and melt the surrounding snow.